 Pixel 19 (¶)

-The doorbell’s ring does not reach the foyer before faint metallic jingles are heard through a swish-clack of deadbolts.
-The door opens and the jingles transmute to waves of silver jewelry covering the neck, the arms, the fingers of a smiling man: Stu “Vintage King” Nizny.
+You knock and faint metallic jingles are heard through a swish-clack of deadbolts.
+The door opens and jingles transmute to waves of silver jewelry around the neck, the arms, the fingers of a smiling man, Stu “Vintage King” Nizny.
 Stu owns Pixel 19 Vintage: Vintage Clothing and Retro Everything Store, LLC.
 Stu is shades, bling, cowboy boots, designer denim, sleeveless t-shirt: “my favorite are the 1989 athletic cut, tighter the better.”
 His bug-eye sunglasses make Cobain’s cat-eyes blush.

 Stu “lives and breathes vintage, [he] dreams about it when [he] sleeps.”
 Stu Nizny is an international vintage A-lister, an unapologetic free-spirit meets capitalist, the hand-stitched hippy Carnegie of graphic t’s.
 He is brilliant, and he has run his business, Pixel 19, as an extension of his personality through 30 years of solo success.
 Stu’s clients include Hollywood actors, costume designers, musicians, eBay Powersellers, global vintage retailers, and the public.
 Stu serves his clients—pop-star or not—through on-site appointment only.

 Stu and his background represent a balance between the creative and practical.
 He cites family influences between his grandfather, a Russian immigrant-turned-millionaire through the resale of scrap metal to the U.S. military during World War II, and his parents, 1970s flower children who brought Stu and his sister to art openings, festivals, and orchestras.
 Stu excelled academically but preferred hiking and drawing.
 He began as an entrepreneur early on.